toss/es-git/docs/reference/classes/Repository.md

 > **findRemote**(`name`): `null` \| [`Remote`](Remote.md)

-Find remote from repository
+Find remote from repository.

-Returns `null` if it does not exist
+Returns `null` if remote does not exist.

 #### Parameters